MemDLM: Memory-Enhanced DLM Training: Experiments

 \subsection{Understanding MemDLM During Training}

-\Cref{fig:training_curves} examines the optimization behavior of MemDLM more directly.
-Across both backbones, MemDLM descends more rapidly in training loss and also maintains lower evaluation loss throughout training.
-This pattern is consistent with our interpretation that Bi-level Optimization with fast weights improves the learned base model rather than merely providing an inference-time mechanism.
-In particular, the gains appear during training itself, supporting the claim that Parametric Memory reduces optimization pressure by allowing part of the local trajectory information to be absorbed in parameter space.

-We further compare against the untuned \texttt{LLaDA-MoE-7B-A1B-Base} model to understand how training changes pretrained long-context behavior. \Cref{fig:base_compare_analysis} shows that Standard MDLM fine-tuning does not uniformly preserve this capability: it drops below the base model at 1K and 2K, even though it improves at longer contexts.
-In contrast, MemDLM improves consistently over both the pretrained base and the Standard MDLM-trained model across the full 1K--32K range.
-This suggests that memory-aware training better preserves and refines the pretrained model's long-context representations than standard MDLM fine-tuning.
+\Cref{fig:training_curves} shows that MemDLM descends more rapidly in training loss and maintains lower evaluation loss throughout training on both backbones.
+This supports the view that Bi-level Optimization with fast weights improves the learned base model itself rather than acting only as an inference-time mechanism.
+We also compare against the untuned \texttt{LLaDA-MoE-7B-A1B-Base} model to understand how training changes pretrained long-context behavior. \Cref{fig:base_compare_analysis} shows that Standard MDLM fine-tuning does not uniformly preserve this capability: it drops below the base model at 1K and 2K, even though it improves at longer contexts.
+MemDLM instead improves consistently over both the pretrained base and the Standard MDLM-trained model across 1K--32K.